abdulswabul26/EduHunt/README.md

 ### Overview

 This project is a fully responsive dashboard built exclusively with HTML and CSS, showcasing a sleek, modern design optimized for various screen sizes.
-The dashboard offers a clean and intuitive user interface, providing a seamless user experience across desktops, tablets, and mobile devices.
+The dashboard offers a clean and intuitive user interface, providing a seamless user experience across desktops, tablets, and mobile devices. <br>
 <a href="http://eduhunt-dashboard.com/" align="center">Live Preview</a>